Committee Members

 Alice Barnes – Head Coach

 I first started triathlon in 2012 – a friend suggested it and it seemed like a good idea at the time and then the following year our Triathlon England area rep suggested I start a local triathlon club, so I gathered some like-minded locals together and MTC was born.
-I race actively – currently Aquathlon and Triathlon Sprint and Standard distance and have done so at BTF GB age-group level since 2015.
+I race actively – currently Aquathlon and Triathlons up to 70.3 (middle distance) and have done so at BTF GB age-group level since 2015.

-As well as coaching at MTC I also coach swimming at Hoddesdon Swimming Club and teach swimming in an independent school.
-The rest of the time I work as an independent swim & triathlon coach and particularly enjoy coaching para-swimming.
+As well as coaching triathlon at MTC, I also coach para-swimming and a Masters swim squad.
+The rest of the time I work as an independent swim, open water & triathlon coach.

 Triathlon has something for everyone, is great for the mind and body and is full of the most amazing and friendly people.
 Everyone is really supportive and helpful.
 I love that you can compete at all levels, distances and speeds and there’s a challenge in each and every race.